How do you get Syphilis/How can you get it? Syphilis Causes:

 How to know if you have it?
 Syphilis Tests:

-Syphilis is screened for with microscopic examination of fluid from sores, blood tests, and/or examination of the spinal fluid.
+This bacterial infection is screened for with microscopic examination of fluid from sores, blood tests, and/or examination of the spinal fluid.

 Relief spells (Rolaids?!)
 Syphilis Treatment: